Why Do Ember Tetra Change Color? Find Out Here

 Wrong Lighting

 Wrong lighting could also lead to changes in coloring since many tetras need a specific light spectrum to look their best.
-If they cannot get enough of the colors that they need then you will notice them losing some of their vibrant appearances.
+If ember tetras cannot get enough of their desired colors, you will notice them losing some of their vibrant appearances.

 Aggressive Tank Mates